-When you sell shares or other investments, irrespective of the country where the shares are registered or the currency the shares are denominated in, you may have to pay Capital Gains Tax if you make a profit (gain).
+When you sell shares or other investments, irrespective of the country where the shares are registered or the currency the shares are denominated in, you may have to pay Capital Gains Tax if you make a profit.

 You only have to pay Capital Gains Tax on your overall gains above your tax-free allowance.

-Additionally, the first £2,000 you receive in dividend is tax-free.
+Additionally, the first £2,000 you receive in dividend payments is tax-free.
 Visit GOV.UK for more information on the tax on dividends and the dividend allowance.

 Here a few common stock market terms you should know:

 A share is a unit of equity ownership of a public company.
 When you buy a share, you own a small unit of a public company.

 If you bought a share in Apple, for example, you would become a part-owner of Apple.
 If it performs well, you will benefit from its success.
 If it doesn't, you may lose some money.

 Companies issue shares to raise money to fund their activities.
 People invest in shares to benefit from the successes of companies they believe in.